ProjectAida/ProjectAida.github.io/index.md

 * [Application for start-up funding](http://www.neh.gov/files/grants/university_of_nebraska_image_analysis_for_archival_discovery.pdf), submitted to National Endowment for the Humanities, Office of Digital Humanities, September 2013

 ## News & Updates
+* Team members present on Aida work on research with historic newspapers at annual meeting of the National Digital Newspaper Program in Washington, DC (September 2018)
+* Aida co-directors Lorang and Soh present opening keynote for 2018 HathiTrust Research Center UnCamp (January 2018)
 * Aida team members contribute to Digging into Data Challenge grant, ["Oceanic Exchanges: Tracing Global Information Networks in Historical Newspaper Repositorires, 1840-1914,"](https://diggingintodata.org/awards/2016/project/oceanic-exchanges-tracing-global-information-networks-historical-newspaper) and receive subaward to focus on image segementation of historic newspapers (May 2017).
 * Aida team receives $462,000 in IMLS funding for their project "Extending Intelligent Computational Image Analysis for Archival Discovery" and welcome new team members from the University of Virginia!
 Read the _Nebraska Today_ [story](http://news.unl.edu/newsrooms/today/article/researchers-push-software-to-work-more-like-human-eye) (September 2016).
 * UNL Annual Research Report for 2015 recognizes Aida!
 Read the [article](http://research.unl.edu/annualreport/2015/finding-poetry-amid-historic-news-pages/) or view the [video](https://youtu.be/D893Mu1S7RI?list=PL2C3zJJ2hPlAyFRnHpueG_GcdMX-RevN9).